About the Program

 TTF Watershed Partnership is dedicated to improving the health and vitality of our watershed by collaborating with our municipalities and leading our communities in education, stewardship, restoration, and advocacy.

-The Wissahickon Valley Watershed Association (WVWA) is a non-profit land trust founded in 1957 to protect the quality and beauty of the Wissahickon Creek.
-For over 60 years, WVWA has been working to protect and restore valuable habitat in our community.
+Wissahickon Trails is a non-profit land trust founded in 1957 to protect the quality and beauty of the Wissahickon Creek.
+For over 60 years, Wissahickon Trails has been working to protect and restore valuable habitat in our community.
 Today, there are nearly 1,300 acres of protected land and 21 miles of natural wooded trails available to the public for year-round enjoyment.
-WVWA continuously monitors water quality and educates our neighbors about how to keep our Wissahickon Creek healthy for future generations.
+Wissahickon Trails continuously monitors water quality and educates our neighbors about how to keep our Wissahickon Creek healthy for future generations.
 We believe people benefit when nature thrives!